 Another common question with a beginners guide to RAW is about feeding wild game.
 Most are acceptable, but you should be weary of any wild game meat.
 Wild game can have parasites, so if you feed wild game make sure it is frozen solid for 48hrs and do not feed your pet the spinal column.
 Also if you hunt, be sure there's no buckshot or lead left in the game.

 You can start RAW as soon as today!
 As with everything in life, it's easy to say later but now is the time of action.
 After all your research, build a two week diet plan and buy the stuff, then switch.
 That said, do not wait until your entire bag of existing kibble is gone.
 Try to switch while you have some kibble on hand that way if the dog refuses to eat you have a way to feed them and second, if you have to tempt them into eating at first sometimes mixing kibble in the bowl helps.
 That said, I would not have an entire large bag on hand because hopefully your dog will take to it and you do not want to waste the kibble.
 If this does happen some have fed two meals a day, kibble in the AM and raw at night (or switched the other way).
-I personally do not recommend this but it is an option for you to decide.
+I personally do not recommend this but it is an option with our beginners guide to RAW and this is for you to decide.

 Feeding RAW is no different than preparing RAW meats for cooking, except a dog tends to take the food down to floor level and this can get messy.
 If you have young children or a toddler crawling the floors, bacteria can also be a major concern.